 This prospectus relates to the sale of up to 32,730,600 shares of our common stock by Vivo Ventures Fund V, L.P., Vivo Ventures Affiliates Fund V, L.P., Forward Ventures V, L.P., Technology Partners Fund VII, L.P., Technology Partners Affiliates VII, L.P., Palo Alto Healthcare Master Fund, L.P., Palo Alto Fund II, L.P., Genovate Biotechnology Co.
 Ltd., Uni Pharma Co.
 Ltd, Giddi Pharma Co.
 Ltd., Top Taiwan XI Venture Capital Co.
 Ltd, Top Taiwan VIII Venture Capital Co.
-Ltd, Mahendra Shah, Aquilo Capital, DLA Piper, Neil Cowen, Glaze Family Revocable Trust dtd 6/17/04, Richard A. Glaze, Jeffrey A. Staffa and Jo-Ann Staffa Trustees, or their successors, in trust, under the Jeffrey and Jo-Ann Staffa Living Trust, dated December 10, 2015, and any amendments thereto, Khaled Yamount, Debra Robertson, Richard Pastemak, Alain Baron, Aaron Berg, Gloria Lin and Joy Becker, collectively also referred to in this prospectus as the selling stockholders.
+Ltd, Mahendra Shah, Aquilo Capital, DLA Piper, Neil Cowen, Glaze Family Revocable Trust dtd 6/17/04, Richard A. Glaze, Jeffrey A. Staffa and Jo-Ann Staffa Trustees, or their successors, in trust, under the Jeffrey and Jo-Ann Staffa Living Trust, dated December 10, 2015, and any amendments thereto, Khaled Yamount, Debra Robertson, Richard Pasternak, Alain Baron, Aaron Berg, Gloria Lin and Joy Becker, collectively also referred to in this prospectus as the selling stockholders.
 The prices at which the selling stockholders may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
 We will not receive proceeds from the sale of the shares by the selling stockholders.

-The selling stockholders are considered as an "underwriter" within the meaning of the Securities Act of 1933, as amended.
+The calling steady of the standard or as "and amounts" within the annual of the Countries Act of 1022 or amounted We will not the amount of The selling stockholders are considered as an "underwriter" within the meaning of the Securities Act of 1933, as amended.
 We will pay the expenses of registering these shares, but all selling and other expenses incurred by the selling stockholders will be paid by the selling stockholders.
 Our common stock is listed on the Nasdaq Capital Market under the ticker symbol "SLNO."
-On June 9, 2017, the last reported sale price per share of our common stock was \$0.59 per share.
+On July 12, 2017, the last reported sale price per share of our common stock was \$0.61 per share.
 You should read this prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information," carefully before you invest in any of our securities.